 “Functional Disorders of the digestive tract, such as Irritable Bowel Syndrome (IBS) is four times more common in women living in Western countries during and after menopause.
 In Japan, China, India and other parts of Asia, the ratio is the opposite.”

 I love research that peaks my curiosity.
-I too developed gut and digestion problems as I moved through menopause, as have numerous women on my 12 week MyMTℱ programmes too.
+I too developed gut and digestion problems as I moved through menopause, as have numerous women on my 12 week MyMT™ programmes too.
 Which is interesting, because I always look to see if they are on anti-depressant medications at the same time.
-If they are, then I ensure that they understand that current research now allows us to understand the connection between menopause depression and our gut health.
+If they are, then they must also work towards restoring their gut health.

 There’s also something else impacting on our gut health though and I have Australia’s Professor Rosemary Stanton to thank for my light bulb moment with understanding this.
 When I heard Professor Stanton speak at this year’s Lifestyle Medicine conference in Australia, my ears pricked up: